 A set of draft objectives and outcomes around which the Council Plan is structured was agreed at Cabinet on 18 November 2015.

-A small number of additional changes brought forward by services and partnerships were included in the final framework which was included as Appendix 2 of the report, and these changes are as follows.
+A small number of additional changes brought forward by services and partnerships were included in the final framework which was included as Appendix 2 of the report.